History & Traditions

 The student population at San Carlos is culturally, racially, and economically diverse.
 At San Carlos, cultural and racial differences are seen as gifts to be celebrated.
 Students come from all over the Monterey Peninsula.
 We are also gifted with many parents and children from military families stationed at the Defense Language Institute and the Naval Postgraduate School in Monterey.
 Every race, origin, religious background, and economic strata represented is welcomed, celebrated, and accepted as part of the San Carlos Parish and School community.

 The curriculum at San Carlos is based on the Common Core State Standards set forth by the State of California for elementary education in language arts, reading, writing, spelling, grammar, science, mathematics, and social studies.
-Art, music, and foreign language (starting in third grade) are aligned with the current California State Standards.
+Art, music, and foreign language (starting in Grade 3) are aligned with the current California State Standards.
 Additionally, San Carlos School is committed to religious education and an overall Catholic philosophy of education.
 Catholic Identity is integrated throughout the subject areas and students receive formal religious instruction daily.

 Parents of San Carlos students are actively involved with events on campus and in donating time and talent which is necessary for the operation of a Catholic school in today's society.
-This time and talent serves to supplement the financial realities of providing a high quality education and also creates a close bond between parents, families, faculty, and students.
+This time and talent serves to supplement the financial realities of providing a high-quality education and also creates a close bond between parents, families, faculty, and students.
 The participation of parents in many aspects of school life allows families and teachers to build an authentic community based on friendship, love, and respect.